On the multiplicity formula for discrete automorphic representations of disconnected tori: Disconnected reductive groups

 \subsection{Convention}

-Let $F$ be a field of characteristic $0$ with absolute Galois group $\Gamma = \mathrm{Gal}(\bar{F}/F)$.
-In this work, we say an affine algebraic group $\tilde{G}$ is a disconnected reductive group, if $\tilde{G}$ satisfies the following conditions: \begin{itemize} \item There is an $\bar{F}$-isomorphism
+Let $F$ be a field of characteristic $0$ with absolute Galois group $\Gamma := \mathrm{Gal}(\bar{F}/F)$.
+In this paper, we say an affine algebraic group $\tilde{G}$ defined over $F$ is a disconnected reductive group if $\tilde{G}$ satisfies the following conditions: \begin{itemize}[label=\textbullet] \item There is an isomorphism defined over $\bar{F}$:

-where $G$ is a connected reductive group and $A$ is a (nontrivial) finite group. \item The action of $A$ on $G$ preserves some fixed $\bar{F}$-pinning of $G$. \end{itemize}
+where $G$ is a connected reductive group and $A$ is a finite group scheme. \item The action of $A$ on $G$ preserves some fixed $\bar{F}$-pinning of $G$. \end{itemize}

-\begin{noneg} The normaliser of the diagonal torus in $\mathrm{SL}_{2}$ does not split as a semidirect product (even over $\bar{F}$).
-Indeed, there does not exist any element of order two in the nonidentity component of $\bar{F}$-points. \end{noneg}